stevcoll/filedozer/README.md

    -h, --help            Show this help screen.

 Examples:
    ./filedozer.pl -m nmap                                 ## Path search using fixed string and present working directory as root.
-   ./filedozer.pl -m "msfconsole\$"                        ## File search utilizing regex to match "metasploit" at the end of line.
+   ./filedozer.pl -m "msfconsole$"                        ## File search utilizing regex to match "metasploit" at the end of line.
-   ./filedozer.pl -m backup -m "\.gz\$" -d /               ## File search for "backup" string AND ".gz" extension.
+   ./filedozer.pl -m backup -m "\.gz$" -d /               ## File search for "backup" string AND ".gz" extension.
 Specify starting directory.
-   ./filedozer.pl -m "log.*apache" -f "tar\.gz\$"          ## Alternative combined search using regex.
+   ./filedozer.pl -m "log.*apache" -f "tar\.gz$"          ## Alternative combined search using regex.
 Filter out any "tar.gz" extensions.
-   ./filedozer.pl -m "\.(txt|conf)\$" -e cat -d /var/log   ## File search for ".gz" extension.
+   ./filedozer.pl -m "\.(txt|conf)$" -e cat -d /var/log   ## File search for ".gz" extension.
 Run command "zcat" on all files found.

 Notes:
    - Any part of the absolute file path can be matched with an expression.
 Utilize regex boundaries in order to preent this.